Proryanator/encoder-benchmark/README.md

 get away with less bitrate than it suggests.

 For example: Moonlight auto-selects `80Mb/s` for streaming 4K@60 game content.
-However from our testing, you really only need `45-50Mb/s` when encoding using H264_NVENC.
+However from our testing, you really only need `50Mb/s` when encoding using H264_NVENC. (findings from this tool fall in-line with Youtube's own suggested bitrate for 4K@60).

-To simply test what quality scores you can get at a given bitrate, use the following:

-`./ebt -e h264_nvenc -s 4k-60.y4m -c -b 10`

 If you're not sure on what bitrate would achieve visually lossless quality, provide a starting bitrate & max bitrate to permute over (in 5Mb/s intervals).
 In the below example, every encoder setting will be tested at